paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: commons-cli:commons-cli  1.2
- - a level        5 dependency among 1 (possibly transitive) uses

-2017-03-09 13:02  1.4
+   - a level 5 dependencies among 1 (possibly transitive) uses 2017-03-09 13:02  1.4
 2015-06-14 10:06  1.3.1
 2015-05-03 14:54  1.3